 What is multidrug-resistant tuberculosis (MDR-TB) and how do we control it?

-The reasons why multidrug resistance continues to emerge and spread are mismanagement of TB treatment and person-to-person transmission.
-Most people with TB are cured by a strictly followed, six-month drug regimen that is provided to patients with support and supervision.
-Inappropriate or incorrect use of antimicrobial drugs, or use of ineffective formulations of drugs (e.g. use of single drugs, poor quality medicines or bad storage conditions), and premature treatment interruption can cause drug resistance, which can then be transmitted, especially in crowded settings such as prisons and hospitals.
+The 2 reasons why multidrug resistance continues to emerge and spread are mismanagement of TB treatment and person-to-person transmission.
+Most people with TB are cured by a strictly followed, 6-month drug regimen that is provided to patients with support and supervision.
+Inappropriate or incorrect use of antimicrobial drugs, or use of ineffective formulations of drugs (such as use of single drugs, poor quality medicines or bad storage conditions), and premature treatment interruption can cause drug resistance, which can then be transmitted, especially in crowded settings such as prisons and hospitals.

 Solutions to control drug-resistant TB are to: